jarmokivekas/tuamk-thesis/doc/main.md

 when measured at approximately the same 3 Hz frequency resolution as the USRP.
 FFTs can be computed for each individual new sample when recording I/Q samples with an SDR peripheral such as the USPR.
-In theory, this means the temporal resolution at which FFTs can be obtained in this example is 1/200000 Hz = 0.000005 s.
+In theory, this means the temporal resolution at which FFTs can be obtained in this example is 1/200000 Hz = 5 \textmu{}s.

 ## Noise floor